umputun/remark42/README.md

 1. Disqus provides an export of all comments on your site in a g-zipped file.
 This is found in your Moderation panel at Disqus Admin > Setup > Export.
 The export will be sent into a queue and then emailed to the address associated with your account once it's ready.
 Direct link to export will be something like `https://<siteud>.disqus.com/admin/discussions/export/`.
 See [importing-exporting](https://help.disqus.com/customer/portal/articles/1104797-importing-exporting) for more details.
 2. Move this file to your remark42 host within `.var` and unzip, i.e. `gunzip <disqus-export-name>.xml.gz`.
 3. Run import command - `docker-compose exec remark /srv/import-disqus.sh <disqus-export-name>.xml <your site id>`

+#### Backup and restore

+##### Automatic backups
+Remark42 by default makes daily backup files under `${BACKUP_PATH}` (default `./var/backup`).
+Backups kept up to `${MAX_BACKUP_FILES}` (default 10).
+Each backup file contains exported and gzipped content, i.e., all comments.
+At any point, the user can restore such backup and revert all comments to the desirable state.
+Note: restore procedure cleans the current data store and replaces all comments with comments from the backup file.

+For safety and security reasons restore functionality not exposed outside of your server by default.
+The recommended way to restore from the backup is to use provided `scripts/restore-backup.sh`.
+It can run inside the container:

+`docker-compose exec remark /srv/restore-backup.sh <backup-filename.gz> <your site id>`

+##### Schema migration

+One special case for backup/restore is schema migration.
+Some versions or remark42 may extend or change the schema and for such upgrades migration required.
+Provided migration script `scripts/migrate-data.sh` makes a fresh backup and then loads it back to your remark42 instance.

+`docker-compose exec remark /srv/migrate-data.sh <your site id>`

+##### Manual backup

 #### Admin users